Circulation and Your Library Account Information

-- Check out is limited to currently enrolled Whittier College students.
-Whittier College students may use the rooms when not in use, but must vacate the room for users who have checked out the room.
+- Reservations and/or check out of study room cards are limited to currently enrolled Whittier College students.
+Whittier College students may use the rooms when not in use, but must vacate the room for users who have reserved the space or checked out the room.

 - Only current Whittier College IDs may be used to check out study rooms.

 - Cards must remain in the window of the study rooms at all times or else the patron forfeits the right to use the study room.